 - Loss of control of your bowels or bladder

 Never consume Apixaban if you are suffering from active bleeding or an artificial heart valve.
-This medication might result in easy bruising or bleeding.
-As much as possible, avoid doing activities that might heighten your risk of injury or bleeding while taking Apixaban or Eliquis.
+This medication may result in easy bruising or bleeding.
+As much as possible, avoid doing activities that may heighten your risk of injury or bleeding while taking Eliquis, Apixaban.

-Before you start to use Apixaban, tell your healthcare provider if you have or had:
+Before you start to use this medication, tell your healthcare provider if you have or had:

 - Liver disease